WesselKroos/youtube-ambilight/README.md

     - Display capabilities
     - Videoplayer state (Does not contain the video id or title)
     - YouTube layout state (Does not contain your YouTube account data)
-- Ambient light and crash data
-    - Ambient light state
+- Ambient light state and error information
-    - What the error message is
-    - Where it crashed

 ## Report, request or contribute